uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 keywords: 'ui,ux,developer,design,usability'
 ---

-> Developer UX is the user experience from a developers perspective when using a product.
+> DX is the user experience from a developers perspective when using a product.

 I'm sure you've heard of UX (User Experience) and from what I have seen and read online it mostly relates to the user experience of end-users when using a product or service.